pingcap/tidb-operator/docs/setup.md

 See the [operations guide in sig-storage-local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md) which explains setup and cleanup of local volumes on the nodes.

-It also provides some [best practices](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/best-practices.md) in production.
+It also provides some [best practices](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/best-practices.md) for production.

 ### Deploy local-static-provisioner